 If you’re looking for a product that can also be used on carpet, look for one that enables you to turn the brush roll on and off depending on the surface you’re cleaning.
 With the brushroll off, you’ll be able to suction up small messes from the carpet without getting stuck.

 You may also want to check out our review of the best stick vacuums.
 These tools are also lightweight and easy to maneuver, and they’re specifically designed for use on carpet.

 If your electric broom can’t suck up debris, then it’s essentially useless.
 While it’s true that these units don’t have the same power as a vacuum cleaner, a good electric broom should still be able to suck up small pieces of debris without too much hassle.
 Make sure the product you choose is capable of suctioning dirt and debris out of corners and tight spaces.
 It won’t do you much good if it can only pick up pieces that are in the middle of the floor.

 Another key factor impacting the effectiveness of electric brooms is their maneuverability.
 The best models enable you to bend the handle down until it’s almost parallel to the floor so you can reach underneath furniture.
 Some models also swivel to clean those hard-to-reach places.

-Also consider the size of the base.
-While you can cover more floor quickly with a larger unit, it could be too large to fit into tight spaces.
+Also, consider the size of the base.
+While you can quickly cover more area with a larger unit, it could be too large to fit into tight spaces.

 If you’re looking for an electric broom that you can also use to clean up messes on carpet, you want a unit that lets you turn off – or at least adjust the speed of – the brush roll.
 This enables the machine to move smoothly over carpet without the brush roll getting caught.